castanhojfc/recipe_finder/README.md

 ## 🧰 Approach

 The objective from the start was to provide the most value to the user as fast as possible.
-They will be paying us.
-To not introduce all the features in the world, but those that are should work very well.
-The components in the user interface should be intuitive and and the user should have easy access to what they want.
+They will be paying and this will allow us to obtain feedback faster, improve and fix bugs too.
+Furthermore, to not introduce all the features in the world, but those that are, should work very well.
+The components in the user interface should be intuitive and the user should have easy access to what they want.

 The data was not split into multiple tables.
-It would complitate the process of accessing the data and relating it.
+It would complitate the process of accessing it.
 This simplified the business logic while allowing the application to show the recipes that the user wants.

 Over-normalizing a database can hurt performance by creating too many tables and joins, leading to increased disk operations, network traffic, and memory usage.
 It can also weaken the effectiveness of indexes, caching, and partitioning, resulting in slower queries, higher resource consumption, and reduced scalability.